PreCyseGroup/data-driven-tracking-supervisor/README.md

 # A Data-Driven Approach To Preserve Safety and Reference Tracking for Constrained Cyber-Physical Systems Under Network Attacks

 ## Description
-This repository contains the codes for "A Data-Driven Approach To Preserve Safety and Reference Tracking for Constrained Cyber-Physical Systems Under Network Attacks" by [Mehran Attar](https://scholar.google.com/citations?user=nnLTy-oAAAAJ&hl=en) and [Walter Lucia](https://users.encs.concordia.ca/~wlucia/index.html) which has been submitted to publish in IEEE Transactions on Automatic Control
+This repository contains the codes for "A Data-Driven Approach To Preserve Safety and Reference Tracking for Constrained Cyber-Physical Systems Under Network Attacks" by [Mehran Attar](https://scholar.google.com/citations?user=nnLTy-oAAAAJ&hl=en) and [Walter Lucia](https://users.encs.concordia.ca/~wlucia/index.html), which has been submitted for publication in IEEE Transactions on Control of Network Systems

 ## Abstracat